 Adding A Mature Dog to Your Life

-I just wanted to make you aware of their basic training and behaviours as a starting place for your future together.
-Your new dog has been carefully raised to ensure she has a solid foundation of going to the bathroom outside, respectful behaviour towards her human friends, and a general love of life.
+We just wanted to make you aware of our adult dogs' basic training and behaviours as a starting place for your future together.
+Your new dog has been carefully raised to ensure that he/she has a solid foundation of going to the bathroom outside, respectful behaviour towards her human friends, and a general love of life.
 I think you are going to really enjoy her!

 Your new pal is currently “free fed” Kirkland Nature's Domain Salmon and Sweet Potato.
 She will only eat when hungry and self manage.
 She does not need to be on a scheduled or restricted feed.
 You can essentially fill her dish and she’ll eat as needed.
 We’ve found this an excellent way to manage our dogs and they typically maintain a really good weight.
 We pick up the dog food and water bowls about 1.5 hours before bed time and this will help them hold it through the night.
 As the dog is spayed and spends more time with you, you may find her weight changes.
 If she ever gets to the point that she loses her waistline and you can't feel her ribs, then limiting her feed can be considered, but for most this is unnecessary.